- About us

 With an extensive network of in-country contacts and researchers built up over 30 years, our experienced team of experts provide independent analysis and obtain critical information on challenging markets across the African continent

-In 2017 we launched African Energy Live Data, the industry-leading database of power generation projects across the continent, allowing us to provide you with accurate and up-to-date electricity supply information and forecasts based on the actual project pipeline.
+In 2017 we launched African Energy Live Data, the industry-leading database of power generation projects and plants and the organisations behind them.
+Through this database we can provide you with accurate and up-to-date project information, data and trends analysis, with forecasts based on the actual project pipeline.

 We can tailor our data offering for a wide range of uses including support for sales and investment opportunities, energy modelling, mapping, sector and competitor analysis or case studies.